 William Bramwell was born in Elswick, Lancashire, in February 1759.
 He was the tenth of eleven children.
-His parents George and Elizabeth were regular church goers, attending Cop Chapel in Elswick, which was one mile from their farm; however their religion was mainly to do with works rather than faith.
+His parents George and Elizabeth were regular church goers, attending Cop Chapel in Elswick, which was one mile from their farm; however, their Christianity was mainly to do with works rather than faith.
 They were very insistent that their children should attend church, but George was a very reserved man, giving little love to his children.
-At the age of six, Bramwell caught small pox, but he recovered, spending much of his time in bed singing psalms.
-He received what education was available in those days, but this did not amount to much.
+Bramwell received what education was available in those days, but this did not amount to much.

-Bramwell helped his father on the farm until he was sixteen, then he went to Liverpool to work for his older brother, who was a respectable merchant, but he never took to the work.
-He was a very religious boy, and was worried about the lifestyle he would have to take on in a lively sea port.
-He believed that if he had stayed longer he would have been ruined, so he welcomed a call home from his parents.
-His parents agreed that he should become an apprentice to a currier (leather worker) in Preston.
+He helped his father on the farm until he was sixteen, then he went to Liverpool to work for his older brother, who was a respectable merchant, but he never took to the work.
+Bramwell must have picked something up from his church or his parents, because he was very conscientious about living a godly life, so he was worried about the lifestyle he would have to take on in a lively sea port.
+He believed that if he had stayed longer he would not have been able to resist the temptations that would have been put in front of him, so he welcomed a call home from his parents.
+His parents decided that he should become an apprentice to a currier (leather worker) in Preston.

 A Methodist tried to get Bramwell to attend some meetings, but he always declined as his father had always said that the Methodists were despicable people.
 A fellow worker, who believed Bramwell to be the most strictly moral person he had ever met, was accosted by a woman who had been challenged by Bramwell about her swearing and blaspheming.
 She was incensed, calling Bramwell a ‘Methodist devil.’
 On being told of this outburst, Bramwell decided to go to a Methodist meeting.
 He remarked that the Bible said ‘They that will live godly in Christ Jesus must suffer persecution,’ and as the Methodists were so persecuted, they must be godly.
 On attending a meeting, Bramwell knew that these were people he had to fellowship with.